 If you are both an illustrator and author, and have illustrated your own picture book, you should submit your dummy to the illustration category, along with samples of finished art.
 If you are not an illustrator, and have written a picture book manuscript, then submit the text-only manuscript to the picture book category.

 To maintain the one-on-one ratio, and because of the capacity maximum at this year's conference site, enrollment is limited to approximately 80 to 90 applicants.

 The conference fee is $225 and includes a continental breakfast and a buffet lunch.
 Please submit your payment with your mailed application; it will be returned if you are not accepted.
 Please make checks payable to: Rutgers University Council on Children’s Literature.

 There are no "partial" conference fees.
 The full conference fee must be paid in order to attend any part of the conference.

-Two scholarships, the Paula Danziger Scholarship Award and the Dorothy Markinko Scholarship Award and the Vivian Grey Scholarship Award, are available to promising writers and illustrators who could not otherwise afford to attend the One-on-One Conference.
+Three scholarships, the Paula Danziger Scholarship Award, the Dorothy Markinko Scholarship Award and the Vivian Grey Scholarship Award, are available to promising writers and illustrators who could not otherwise afford to attend the One-on-One Conference.
 To learn more about each individual scholarship, the awards, and how to apply, click here!